A Place Inside of Me: Background and publication

 In an essay for The Horn Book Magazine, the Canadian-American poet Zetta Elliott wrote that she composed the poem that forms the basis of A Place Inside of Me twenty years before the book was published.
-In the aftermath of the unrelated killings of Alton Sterling and Philando Castle in July 2016, she decided to turn the poem into a children's book.
+In the aftermath of the killings of Alton Sterling and Philando Castle in July 2016, she decided to turn the poem into a children's book.
 In 2019, she worked with the American illustrator Noa Denmon to develop the imagery for the book.
 Denmon initially created a younger female protagonist for the first-person narrator; after further deliberations with Elliott, the protagonist was modified to be an older boy.
 The book's illustrations are in shades of blue, pale yellow, and mauve.

 The book was published by Farrar, Straus and Giroux on July 21, 2020.
 Elliott dedicated it to the nephew of Atatiana Jefferson, a Black woman who was shot and killed in her home by a policeman in Fort Worth, Texas, in October 2019.